the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-accessibly.md

 These include being able to add alt text to any images and using the specific headings to help a screen reader move to different sections.
 * Microsoft Office has an accessibility checker so you can easily run this feature when your document or presentation is completed and make adjustments.
 * For more information about accessibility see [Ability Net](https://abilitynet.org.uk/) and their [guide to creating accessible documents](https://abilitynet.org.uk/factsheets/creating-accessible-documents-0).
-* There is also a useful [blog about alternative text](https://abilitynet.org.uk/news-blogs/five-golden-rules-compliant-alt-text).
+* There is also a useful [blog about alternative text](https://abilitynet.org.uk/news-blogs/five-golden-rules-compliant-alt-text) and you can find out more in this useful [introduction to alt text by Webaim](https://webaim.org/techniques/alttext/).

 ## Language Translation